coolbutuseless/fastpng/README.md

 - Provides explicit support for images as rasters, native rasters, numeric arrays (RGBA, RGB, and Grayscale) and indexed images
-- 8-bits-per-colour supported for all image types
+- 8-bits-per-colour supported for all image types (except ‘raw’)
 - 16-bits-per-colour supported
   - read/write with arrays
   - read into raster and nativeraster (with only 8 bits used)